SzymonSmagowski/WinApi-Rectangles-App/README.md

 1. New Game and Pause were added with proper shortcuts.
 2. There are two counters for: missed and wrong keys. (wrong is for functionality which is not implemented yet)
 3. Main window cannot be resized and is always the topmost.
 4. Context menu has been added for changing background with color or bitmap.
 Can be tiled by default or stretched.
+(This functionality does not work in version I uploaded.
+It is the commented part at the end.
+There are two errors with variables in the Color struct)
 # Additional functionalities
 1. Alt+F4 closes application.
 2. there are some shortcuts visible in menu.